kubernetes/website/content/en/docs/reference/setup-tools/kubeadm/kubeadm-init.md

 the control-plane certificates to a Secret in the cluster.
 Please note that this Secret will expire automatically after 2 hours.
 The certificates are encrypted using a 32byte key that can be specified using `--certificate-key`.
-The same key can be used to download the certificates when additional control-plane nodes are joining, by passing `--control-plane` and `--certificate-key` to `kubeadm join`.
+The same key can be used to download the certificates when additional control-planes are joining, by passing `--control-plane` and `--certificate-key` to `kubeadm join`.

 The following phase command can be used to re-upload the certificates after expiration: